Jazzmoon/btd6_autoplay/README.md

 You don't need these upgrades if you change the timing.

-In addition to Python 3.8 (due to our use of the `:=` operator in Console.py on line 37), you will need to run the following code in a terminal:
+In addition to Python 3.8 (due to our use of the `:=` operator), you will need to run the following code in a terminal:

 ```bash
 pip install -r requirements.txt # Install requirements for the script